Autonomy in the Attention Economy

 A primary concern of my research is individual empowerment; designing technologies to help people achieve their goals effectively, while ensuring designers treat people (and their unique needs and capacities) with the respect they deserve.

-My human-centred approach starts with identifying specific problems and finding the most effective and responsible ways to address them, rather than starting with a tool and trying to find ways to utilise it.
-Thereby, I aim to maximise the benefits of AI and digitisation while minimising unecessary technological dependence and unintended risks.
+My research approach is human-centred in that it always starts with identifying specific problems from users’ own perspectives, and trying to find the most effective and responsible ways to address them, rather than starting with a tool and trying to find ways to sell or utilise it.
+I am constantly seeking to challenge my existing knoweldge and assumptions by reading broadly and learning new techniques to find the most appropriate and ethical routes to addressing the issues I care about.
+My aim is to maximise the benefits of AI and digitisation while minimising unecessary technological dependence and unintended risks.

-My research integrates psychological theory and big-picture thinking with application-specific empirical research and software design.
-Informed by my social sciences background and upbringing in a developing country with stark inequalities, critically evaluating how technology impacts broader societal issues and basic human rights is another important focus of my work.
+My research integrates psychological theory and critical, big-picture thinking with domain-specific empirical research and user-centred interaction design.
+Informed by my social scientific background and upbringing in a deeply unequal developing country, critically assessing how technologies impacts society and basic human rights is an essential aspect of my work.